weisscharlesj/SciCompforChemists/intro.md

 ## Chapter and Exercise Data

-Any data file(s) refered to in the chapters or end-of-chapter exercises can be found in the [data](https://github.com/weisscharlesj/SciCompforChemists/tree/master/notebooks) folder in the same directory as this chapter's Jupyter notebook.
+Any data file(s) refered to in the chapters or end-of-chapter exercises can be found in the [data](https://github.com/weisscharlesj/SciCompforChemists/tree/master/notebooks) folder in the same directory as the chapter's Jupyter notebook.
 Alternatively, you can download a zip file of the data for this chapter from [here](https://github.com/weisscharlesj/data_SciCompforChem) by selecting the appropriate chapter file and then clicking the **Download** button.
+The latter option is recommended for those who do not use Git or GitHub.

 ## Exercise Answers